 Now was the time to start playing with this image and find out how far could I push it.

 When it comes to editing your pictures in a digital world, the possibilities are endless.
 It is impossible for me to talk about them all, but these are some of my favourites.

 I always split the treatments into two groups, colour, and monotone.
 If your preference lies in colour images you can explore styles such as Cross Processing or Bleach Bypass.
 These treatments simulate old film process and with the right image, can create striking results.
 Monotones cover a large spectrum of images, from old looking sepias to the cool cyanotype or simple black and white.
 Here too you have many choices, but I must confess, increasingly they are my go-to edits.

 Cross-process The basic principle behind this treatment was to use the wrong processing chemicals on your photographic media to create a hybrid end result.
-In the “old, non digital” world you’d et’s say process slides, using the chemicals for negatives, or vice-versa.
-Many photographers loved this sort of treatment because the unpredictability it offered.
+In the “old, non-digital” world you’d et’s say process slides, using the chemicals for negatives, or vice-versa.
+Many photographers loved this sort of treatment because of the unpredictability it offered.

 Today it can be done by a couple of clicks and you have complete control of the end results.

 Bleach Bypass is another process based on the good old film days, which either completely or partially skipped the bleaching stage when processing colour film.
 The end result was in many ways a composite image of a black and white and a colour layer.